merlinkv/ZX_Dandanator_MTD/README.md

 * Multiply upgradeable from ROMSet's creator.
 Just put the switch in programming mode, connect the device to a USB port on the PC.
 Launch ROMSet's creator and update.
 * If you put the Multiply switch in programming mode, the Multyply is deactivated.
 It could also be considered as a Multiply ON-OFF.
 That is, in OFF the Multiply does not work, but the ROMSet's of the Dandanator do.
 * Joystick ON-OFF
 * Dual ROMSet.
 You can select one ROMSet or another, simply by changing a position switch.
-We change the switch and if it does not take the change, just press the right button of the ZX Dandanator MTD (or do a reset) and the other ROMSet is already selected.
+If you change the ROMSet switch position and it does not take the change, just press the right button of the ZX Dandanator MTD (or do a reset) and the other ROMSet is already selected.
 * The two ROMSet's can be updated, either from the integrated Multiply, or from a DivIDE, DIVMMC, etc.
 * "Pause" switch for games.
 * Power LED.